 Final Thoughts

-This setup has saved me a lot of time keeping my LXD environments consistent and secure.
+This setup has saved me a lot of time keeping my LXD environment consistent and secure.
 Whether you’re managing a small lab or a larger test cluster, automating OS updates with Ansible can make your maintenance much smoother — and less error-prone.

 You can check out the full project on GitHub: 👉 https://github.com/victorbrca/lxd-os-update/